-#type #generic #parameters #macro #test
+#generic #generic-type #parameters #macro #type #generic-parameters

 macro typed_test_gen